-Ensuring the Health & Safety of our employees is always the first priority of all of us.
+Ensuring the Health & Safety of our employees is a key priority for all of us.
 In this context, relevant information is available via the corporate learning platform and the Company's portal.
 In addition, we provide specialized mental and physical health seminars to all employees and a psychological support hotline, available around the clock, in cooperation with a contractor.